 3.8.
-The licensee must enable Data Users to search for and link Data Assets and associated Metadata to Data Assets and Metadata provided by other licensees.
-The licensee must label and describe Data Assets and Metadata using a taxonomy that is commonly recognised by practitioners who use the Metadata across the relevant subject matter domain.
+The Obligated Party licensee must enable Data Users to search for and link Data Assets and associated Metadata to Data Assets and Metadata provided by other Obligated Partieslicensees.
+The Obligated Party licensee must label and describe Data Assets and Metadata using a taxonomy that is commonly recognised by practitioners who use the Metadata across the relevant subject matter domain.

 - 3.9.
-The licensee has a taxonomy for describing Data Assets, Metadata, and supporting information. - 3.10.
-The licensee can demonstrate how this taxonomy is "commonly recognised" by practitioners, either through industry engagement or commonality between taxonomy use across the sector.
+The Obligated Party licensee has a taxonomy for describing Data Assets, Metadata, and supporting information. - 3.10.
+The Obligated Party licensee can demonstrate how this taxonomy is "commonly recognised" by practitioners, either through industry engagement or commonality between taxonomy use across the sector.